-For some reason, the unofficial Charger game plan has always been to score like the dickens, stop, say a prayer and hope the opposition drops the winning touchdown pass.
-On Sunday, the Chargers scored like the dickens, stopped, said a prayer and watched St. Louis Cardinal running back Earl Ferrell drop a pass that could have led to the winning touchdown.
+For some reason, the unofficial Charger game plan has always been to score like the dickens, stop, say a few prayers and hope the opposition drops the winning touchdown pass.
+Sunday, the Chargers scored like the dickens, stopped, said a prayer and watched St. Louis Cardinals running back Earl Ferrell drop the winning touchdown pass.

-No matter that their fans booed and threw French fries at them, a win is a win is a win.
-In a jubilant locker room, the Chargers celebrated their 28-24 come-from-ahead victory.
+No matter that their fans booed and threw french fries at them, a win is a win is a win.
+And, in a jubilant locker room, the Chargers celebrated a 28-24 victory.

 "It's the first time I've ever won a game and been booed," cornerback Danny Walters said.
 "In a way, I feel like we lost."

 The Chargers led, 28-0, at halftime.
 Lionel James ran a punt back 81 yards, and then linebacker Billy Ray Smith scooped up a fumbled snap to set up Gary Anderson's 5-yard scoring run, in the first 5 minutes 24 seconds.